 We also sought feedback on whether the compensation of Governing Body members is sufficient to attract members qualified for the EDAM.
 As we noted in the Straw Proposal, actual compensation levels are determined by the Board and are based on factors that are beyond the GRC's ability to address.
 We thus requested comment on whether to recommend that the Board undertake a process to consider increasing Governing Body compensation.

-B. Stakeholder Feedback
+B. Stakeholder Feedback on Straw Proposal

-Commenters support or do not oppose our recommended adjustment to the nomination process, to review whether sitting members of the Governing Body seeking reappointment are qualified for the increased responsibility associated with EDAM.
+Commenters supported or did not oppose our recommended adjustment to the nomination process, to review whether sitting members of the Governing Body seeking reappointment are qualified for the increased responsibility associated with EDAM.